Benthem/FDGPT/README.md

 Use the following keys to run and visualize results of the algorithm:
 * `Space` to run for 50 iterations
-* `Left Ctrl` to load best configuration from automatically saved cache file
+* `Left Ctrl` to load best configuration from automatically saved cache file determined for the same root ID
-* `Left Alt` to load best configuration from from automatically saved cache file, from root node
+* `Left Alt` to load best configuration from automatically saved cache file determined for the root (with ID 0) of the hierarchy and merge it into the subtree currently being visualized
-* `Left Shift` to load best configuration from current session
+* `Left Shift` to load best configuration from current session (from internal memory)
-* `R` to reset to the generalized Pythagoras tree befor removing overlap
+* `R` to reset to the generalized Pythagoras tree before removing overlap

 We provide interaction to navigate in the view:
 * Click on a node to move this node to the position of the root node and zoom